PBlackberg/Large-Scale-Clustering-of-Tropical-Precipitation/local/README.md

 ```

 ### How to use repository
-First, change the paths in utils/user_specs.py such that the scripts know from where to access metrics and save figures.
+First, change the paths in utils/user_specs.py such that the scripts know from where to access metrics and save figures. <br>
 Next, change the working directory to where the "local" folder is.
-This is necessary as all scripts import the "utils" folder from the current working directory.
-Finally, run any script with the desired metrics and associated limits to generate figure.
+This is necessary as all scripts import the "utils" folder from the current working directory. <br>
+Finally, run any script with the desired metrics and associated limits to generate figure. <br>